ernoult/mem-RBM/README.md

 - update_statistics.m: function which collects and updates the statistics collected throughout learning.
 - plot_statistics.m: function which plots the statistics collected throughout learning (weight statistics, weight increment statistics, pulse width, number of weight updates).

+For the sake of explanation, files main_RBM_soft.m and simu_mem_RBM_soft.m have been further commented.

 We want to highlight some precisions on the functions written:

+- the main_X.m files are meant for quick testing, prototyping abd debugging along with the plot_statistics function which enables to track all quantities throughout learning.

+- the simu_X.m files are the scripts which generate statistically relevant results like those presented in the paper.

 - init.m: when defining a memristive model, one can partially "memristorize" the model: we can ask init to carry out standard gradient descent on some weights and memristor based gradient descent on other weights.
-The weights which are "memristorized" are specified in brackets (an example is provided later).
+The weights which are "memristorized" are specified in brackets (an example is provided below).
 For memristors, this function handles four possible imperfections: cycle-to-cycle variability ('var_dyn'), device-to-device variability ('var_space'), granularity ('gran'), and the variability of the maximal conductance ('var_Gmax').
 One can arbitrarily select one or several of these imperfections in any order when calling the function.
 Finally, when defining a memristive model, the programming scheme for each "memristorized" weights has to be specified (i.e. either Cst or RProp).
-Finally

 Example to memristorize weights 1 only, taking into account cycle-to-cycle variability and 8 bits granularity:
 [model_mem,momentum_mem,param]=init('model',{'gen','flip'},n_epochs,n_layer,lr,...